larntz/lemmy-directory/content/community/lemmy.world/warhammer40k.md

 ## Description

 <blockquote class="description">
-A community dedicated to the universe of Warhammer 40k, a tabletop world set in the far, distant future.
+A community dedicated to the universe of Warhammer 40k, a tabletop world set in the far, distant future.<br><br>[10th Edition Rules](https://www.warhammer-community.com/warhammer-40000-downloads/)
 </blockquote>